Monday, 24 August 2020

 Entry to the Fox & Goose was via the rear door, where rope barriers blocked the way, with a line for those with bookings and one for those turning up on speck.

-I waited patiently, but with no-one at the welcome desk, I let myself in when I could see the barman had finished serving his customer.
+I waited patiently, but with no-one at the welcome desk, I let myself in and inadvertently skipped the instructions, sanitizing, and track 'n' trace.
+Sorry.

 Despite my breaking ALL the rules here, the staff were lovely.
 The foamy best bitter from Sixpenny Brewery was exactly what I wanted as a lunchtime pint, and the home-made lasagna was tasty, filling and good value.
 All in all, a pleasant roadside village pub.